 Can a SaaS-based Company Be Found Online?

-First we need to define the Where.
+First, we need to define the Where.
 By that, I mean the online locations or properties that the SaaS offers are advertised or posted.
-Organic search works with promoting a lot of content, and some overlapping (not conflicting) with other types of digital marketing cannot be avoided, i.e., content marketing, social media, video marketing.
+Organic search works by promoting a lot of content, and some overlapping (not conflicting) with other types of digital marketing cannot be avoided, i.e., content marketing, social media, and video marketing.
 It does not overlap with paid ads, though.

-The monthly costs may start from $289/mo for a period of 6 to 12 months.
+The monthly costs (business package) may start from $489/mo for a period of 6 to 12 months.
 Usually, in the first three months, we know how successful we are and what to tweak for even better performance.
-To avoid any misunderstanding, I don't imply that you will see the top 10 rankings in 3 months, though it's always a possibility.
-The nature of the SaaS market, with many established companies sharing the top 10 requires more work than other niches.
-The goal to rank is secondary if in the first months you are already getting leads from the organic search (and the direct channel - branded queries or typed domain queries).
+To avoid any misunderstanding, I don’t guarantee that you will see the top 10 rankings in 3 months, though it’s always a possibility.
+The nature of the SaaS market and the strength of competition, with many established companies sharing the top 10 requires more work than other niches.
+The goal to rank is secondary if, in the first months, you are already getting leads from the organic search (and the direct channel – branded queries or typed domain queries).

 The competitive nature of the SaaS market requires at least 6 to 12 months of work.
 That said, there are many keyword opportunities to research beyond the obvious found in online tools and these we will exploit for fast top 10 rankings and start generating traffic.

 We could work on creating content on the following topics where prospects are seeking SaaS solutions:

 - What is SaaS?

 - How much can SaaS be customized to my business needs?